libxkbcommon 1.13.0

 Returns

-The keymap which was passed to xkb_state_machine_new() when creating this state machine object.
+The keymap which was passed to xkb_machine_new() when creating this xkb_machine object.

 Warning

-This function does not take a new reference on the keymap; you must explicitly reference it yourself if you plan to use it beyond the lifetime of the state machine.
+This function does not take a new reference on the keymap; you must explicitly reference it yourself if you plan to use it beyond the lifetime of the xkb_machine object.

 Since